RobertAndion/Discord_Music_Bot/README.md

 or kicking it and reinviting it.
 This command can currupt data, the bot MUST be disconnected before using this.
 Furthermore for the safety of this command it is restricted to those with administrator permissions only.

-### All the functions in fileRead are used by commands and require no command to use.

 ## ADMIN COMMANDS:
 ### NOTE:
 These require either "Administrator" or "Admin" commands for more advanced commands while intuitive